boundwize/jsonrecast/docs/parsing-and-printers.md

 echo JsonRecast::print($result);
 ```

-Printing `$result->document` also includes mutations the printer can detect from the AST itself.
-Prefer passing `$result` after traversal so explicit change records are retained as well.
+Printing `$result->document` also includes mutations the printer can detect from the AST itself, but it drops the explicit change records.
+Those records can matter for printer metadata that is not represented by a node's original text.
+For example, when it is the only mutation, changing `NodeAttributes::TRAILING_NEWLINE` affects output only if the document is explicitly marked as changed.
+Prefer passing `$result` after traversal.

 The preserving printer keeps the document newline style and trailing newline when they were present in the parsed source.